Ghost Echeveria Plant Care - Echeveria Lilacina

 Ghost echeveria soil and fertilizer

 Soil is key to keeping Echeveria lilacina in good condition.
-Since it is a succulent that stores water within its tissues.
-I if the soil holds water, the likelihood of them dying from rot will increase.
+Since it is a succulent that stores water within its tissues, if the soil holds water, the likelihood of them dying from rot will increase.
+Proper drainage is essential to prevent waterlogged conditions that could harm the plant.

 To do this, a substrate mixture is prepared for succulents or cacti.
-They are taken with equal parts of worm castings, peat and a porous material that can be vermiculite, tepojal or lava rock for plants.
+They are taken with equal parts of worm castings, peat, and a porous material that can be vermiculite, tepojal, or lava rock for plants.
+This mix ensures adequate drainage and provides essential nutrients to support healthy growth.

 Ghost echeveria watering